-Plan and Participate – The cruise ship comes alive on sea days.
+The cruise ship comes alive on sea days.
 With everyone on board, activities are happening all over the ship throughout the day and night.
-There was a ship newspaper that we receive each morning with the events planned for the day, and it is a good idea to spend a little time and organise yourself by choosing the activities you want to attend.
+There is a ship newspaper that we receive each morning with the events planned for the day, and it is a good idea to spend a little time and organise yourself by choosing the activities you want to attend.

 One of the best things I found about cruising is that the people on board are never judgmental.
 So, don’t worry about making a fool of yourself and go ahead and participate in everything that tickles your fancy.

 The whole idea of being “stuck” on a boat with close to a thousand passengers is that you make the most of it and learn about different cultures and places.